The University of Lodz was awarded with the Erasmus Charter for Higher Education for the whole period of the Erasmus+ Programme (2014-2020).

 Erasmus+ sustains the tradition of the Erasmus Programme mobility

 The Erasmus Programme (EuRopean Community Action Scheme for the Mobility of University Students), a.k.a.
 Erasmus Project is a European Union (EU) student exchange programme established in 1987.

+Why go on Erasmus?
 The programmes give students the opportunity to study abroad, a chance to experience life in other countries rich in different history and culture.
 Immersion experience in another culture strengthens understanding of the world and the appreciation of international contribution to knowledge.
 It offers an opportunity to learn how to cope with international environment, and communicate across barriers of customs, languages, geography and politics.

 It is a great project which the University of Lodz is proud to be part of.